Year-Over-Year Rental Rates in 4 Metro Areas – What’s Next?

 Moving ahead, May’s average rent starts to trend down.
 And if you take a closer look at actual rents paid (the green line), rents held firm until May 1, 2020, after which the number takes a sharp dive.

 Some observers may make the case that March and April were not great months because they showed only a slight uptick in rents.
 And with May’s drop, landlords and investors with models that banked on January rent levels start to worry about cash flow and how to pay the mortgage.

 The big questions: How will May close?
 What’s in the cards for June?

-Before we examine additional data, let’s look at patterns in other metro areas.
+Let’s look at patterns in other metro areas.

 At the end of 2019, average rents in Los Angeles – for the benchmark two-bedroom, 1 ½ bath unit – were right around $3175 per month.
 Starting in January, rents edged up, $22 higher than December, and $75 more year-over-year.
 Not too bad.
 February rates jumped as predicted (blue and orange bars), and the data suggested higher-than-2019 rates would hold through May.

 Going into March and April, rents take a sharp dive then tick up slightly in May.
 For an investor and landlord, this instability is problematic.
 While it’s great to see May on the positive side, will that hold for June?
 Los Angeles on the year over year is holding steady with June almost coming to a close.
 In the actual rental rates, the data says that June can be considered a comeback kid, slightly.
 The rental rate rose a little from the May decline.

 * The July reports for L.A., show that the rental market is still moderately volatile.
 Compared to June, July still lost another $71 on a rent base, and on the year-over-year July is still down $50 from 2019.
 It may be a tougher recovery period for L.A.